Using Root Cause Analysis After a Cybersecurity Incident

 Because your own employees might not have the right skills or be too invested in the situation to objectively classify risks, it’s important to hire a neutral third party to investigate the causes behind a data breach or a cybersecurity incident.

-Skilled incident responders can find the root cause of breaches and develop a remediation roadmap and implement future prevention efforts.
+Skilled incident responders can find the root cause of breaches, develop a remediation roadmap, and implement future prevention efforts.
 Not taking the necessary steps to fully remediate lapses in information security will increase the chance that attackers can successfully target your enterprise again.

 Root Cause Analysis Services

-If you need help discovering the root causes of cybersecurity incidents and want to develop the most effective response plan, please contact us by filling out a consultation request.
+If you need help discovering the root cause of a cybersecurity incident and want to develop the most effective response plan, please contact us by filling out a consultation request.